yousseffissal/test/README.md

         ✔️ Log in as an Admin.
         ✔️ View, search, update, delete & control registrations.
-        ✔️ And use all other Features listed in this README file
+        ✔️ And use all other Features listed in this README file ✔️ Download/export the table data to a CSV.

 ---------------------------------